History of Saint Paul, Minnesota

-Saint Paul is the second largest city in the U.S. state of Minnesota, the county seat of Ramsey County, and the state capital of Minnesota.
+Saint Paul is the second-largest city in the U.S. state of Minnesota, the county seat of Ramsey County, and the state capital of Minnesota.
 The origin and growth of the city were spurred by the proximity of Fort Snelling, the first major United States military installation in the area, as well as by the city's location on the northernmost navigable port of the Upper Mississippi River.

 Fort Snelling, originally known as Fort Saint Anthony, was established in 1819, at the confluence of the Mississippi and Minnesota rivers in order to establish American dominance of the fur-trading industry on the rivers.
 As the whiskey trade started to flourish, military officers in Fort Snelling banned distillers from the land the fort controlled.
 Pierre "Pig's Eye" Parrant, a retired French Canadian fur trader turned bootlegger, was a particular source of irritation to military officers.
-In 1838, Parrant moved his bootlegging operation downstream about 5 mi to Fountain Cave，situated in the north bank of the river near what is now Saint Paul's West Seventh Street neighborhood.
-There, Parrant established the area which became known as "L'Œil de Cochon" (French for "Pig's Eye") and the new location began to be settled by fellow French Canadians, as well as others exiled from Fort Snelling.
+In 1838, Parrant moved his bootlegging operation downstream about 5 mi to Fountain Cave, in the north bank of the river near what is now Saint Paul's West Seventh Street neighborhood.
+There, Parrant established the area that became known as "L'Œil de Cochon" (French for "Pig's Eye"), and the location began to be settled by fellow French Canadians, as well as others exiled from Fort Snelling.
 An 1837 treaty with local Native Americans secured the city for white settlement.
 In 1841, the settlement was named Saint-Paul by Father Lucien Galtier, a priest from France, in honor of Paul the Apostle.
 By the early 1840s the area had become important as a trading center, a stopping point for settlers heading west, and was known regionally as Pig's Eye or Pig's Eye Landing.
-The Minnesota Territory was formalized in 1849 with Saint Paul named as its capital.
-Saint Paul was incorporated as a city in 1854, and in 1858, Minnesota was admitted as the 32nd state of the union with Saint Paul becoming the capital.
+The Minnesota Territory was formalized in 1849 with Saint Paul as its capital.
+Saint Paul was incorporated as a city in 1854, and in 1858, Minnesota was admitted as the 32nd state of the union with Saint Paul as its capital.